vrtpro/evelyn/README.md

 ## 🧠 Project philosophy

 The beginning of this project was made to introduce [Evelyn](https://youtube.com/c/HaiHaloEpel) to a larger audience with a website.
 It was also made for tribute purposes.
-Besides the formal reason, another reason is that the project owner simps her.
-Keep in mind that this project is non-commercial and Free-to-use (Modify, Distribute, Private use) as long as the project owner's credit, and the names of contributors included.
+Besides the formal reason, another reason is because i simps her.

 ## 🚧 Project progress